Lady Macbeth of Mtsensk (opera): Synopsis

-Although the opera shares the basic characters and outline of the book, it has a number of differences from the original story in terms of plot and emphasis.
-One example is in the convoy after Katerina gives Sergei her stockings: in the opera, all the women mock Katerina, whereas in the story, Sergei and Sonya mock her while Fiona and Gordyushka shame them in response to their cruelty toward her.
+Although the opera shares the basic characters and outline of Leskov's novella, it differs from the original story in plot detail and emphasis.
+One example occurs in the convict convoy scene after Katerina gives Sergei her stockings: in the opera, all the women mock Katerina, whereas in the novella Sergei and Sonyetka mock her while Fiona and Gordyushka shame them in response to their cruelty.